idemeum/idemeum-docs-vue.github.io/rfid/rfid-shared-account.md

 ::: warning RFID access only

-Today we support access with shared account only for idemeum desktop client that are set up in RFID access more.
-We do not yet support workstations that need to be accessed with Passwordless MFA.
+Today we support access with shared account only for idemeum desktop client that are set up in RFID access mode.
+We do not yet support workstations that need to be accessed with Passwordless MFA via QR-code login.

 :::